Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Grassroots Protocols

-Since liveness applies to all equivalence classes (Definition~\ref{definition:liveness}), any class $[t]$ in $R(P\cup P')/\!\sim$ whose transactions have participants spanning both $P$ and $P'$ could obstruct obliviousness if enabled in an interleaving.
+By Definition~\ref{definition:mats-protocol}, the transitions of $\calF(P\cup P')$ are induced by the machine transactions in $R(P\cup P')$.
+Since liveness ranges over the equivalence classes of $\calF(P\cup P')$ (Definition~\ref{definition:liveness}), any class $[t]$ in $R(P\cup P')/\!\sim$ whose transactions have participants spanning both $P$ and $P'$ could obstruct obliviousness if enabled in an interleaving.
 The following proposition identifies the condition under which this does not occur.

 \begin{proposition} A transactions-based protocol is oblivious provided that for every disjoint nonempty $P, P' \subset \Pi$, no equivalence class whose transactions have participants spanning both $P$ and $P'$ is ever enabled in any interleaving of correct runs of $\calF(P)$ and $\calF(P')$. \end{proposition}